-• To be supported in their role by all teaching staff; • To be line-managed by the SENDCO who provides direct support and access to training; • To attend termly training for all school Inclusion INSET; • To work with the class teacher to facilitate all pupils having full access to the curriculum; • To be involved in the planning of PUPIL PROFILE targets and use their working knowledge of the pupil's progress in order to support the class te acher's record keeping; • To be encouraged to show initiative.
-For example, when particular therapies or lessons are modelled by specialists, the TA will deliver them and sh nare new knowledge with the SENDCO, class teachers and other teaching assistants;
+- To be supported in their role by all teaching staff. - To be line-managed by the SENDCO who provides direct support and access to training. - To attend termly training for all school Inclusion INSET. - To work with the class teacher to facilitate all pupils having full access to the curriculum. - To be involved in the planning of PUPIL PROFILE targets and use their working knowledge of the pupil's progress in order to support the class teacher's record keeping. - To be encouraged to show initiative.
+For example, when particular therapies or lessons are modelled by specialists, the TA will deliver them and share new knowledge with the SENDCO, class teachers and other teaching assistants. - To make learning resources.